10 Ways to Overcome Travel FOMO

 It isn’t about crossing items off a list; it’s about curating experiences that shape our perspective.
 It’s about getting to know a place, embracing the culture, and using this knowledge to discover something about ourselves that we didn’t have a clue about.

-My vegan journey started only under a year ago, but the seed was planted in my head while on a visit to Nepal in 2016.
+While I quite eating meat much later, the seed was planted in my head while on a visit to Nepal in 2016.

 Animal sacrifice is customary at the Manakamana Temple near Pokhara.
 It was there that I witnessed the slaughter of a goat, which led me to give up eating meat.
 I relapsed within weeks, but the blood, gore and the screams of the innocent animal continued to surface in my mind off and on.